stefanocampanella/MHPC-project/docs/intro/hpc.md

 -- dnautics, comment on Hacker News
 ```

-In the previous chapter, I anticipated that the calibration process is time-consuming.
-What does this mean exactly?

 ## The Curse of Dimensionality

 Let's consider an imaginary calibration.
 The first problem is the discretization of the parameters space: i.e. establish what is the scale at which changes of a parameter produce relevant variations of the output of the model.
 Note that this quantity may not be constant, meaning that small changes can produce huge differences in a region of the parameters space and negligible in another.
 Furthermore, the parameters might take values on a domain with complicated shape.
 Paradoxically, even before doing the calibration, we would need precise knowledge of the objective function to design calibration.